robertoalonsotrillo/_Demiurge_/README.md

 3. Type `direnv allow` from within the checkout of this repository. -->

 ## INTRODUCTION
 *Demiurge* is a tri-modal neural network architecture devised to generate and sequence musical sounds in the waveform domain (Donahue et al. 2019).
-The architecture combines a synthesis engeine based on a UnaGAN plus MelGAN model combination with a custom neural sequencer model.
+The architecture combines a synthesis engine based on a UnaGAN plus MelGAN model combination with a custom neural sequencer model.
 The diagram below explains the relation between the different elements.

 ![project concept](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/_static/img/Dataflow.png)
 The audio generation and sequencing GAN-based processes work as follows: